-Backlinks are the backbone of any SEO strategy, as it puts more authority to your site and helps you to rank better on SERP.
+Backlinks are the backbone of any SEO strategy, as they put more authority on your site and help you rank better on SERP.
 The more authoritative backlinks your site have, the better it is ranked.

 Google Analytics’ referral report is a good source for both analyzing your backlinks and checking the amount of traffic each link is sending to your site.